Youth Development Coach

 • Familiarity with learning management systems (Google Classroom, Canvas, Schoology, or similar) or tools designed for tracking academic progress

-• Ability to tailor your coaching style to varied motivation profiles — recognizing when to challenge, when to ease pressure, and when to simply listen
+• Ability to flex your coaching style based on individual motivation — recognizing when to challenge, when to ease off, and when to simply listen

 Meet a successful candidate